mjswensen/mjswensen.com/blog/_posts/2021-03-30-how-polymorphic-javascript-functions-affect-performance.md

 }
 {% endhighlight %}

-We’ll update the performance measuring code from our previous example to use our new unified API.
+We'll update the performance measuring code from our previous example to use our new unified API.

 {% highlight js %}
 const { performance } = require('perf_hooks');